minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 ## OfflineTraceDirectory

-Store DLT messages to local directory, if not set offline Trace is off.
+Store MCT messages to local directory, if not set offline Trace is off.

     Default: /tmp